Thailand Country Commercial Guide

 Currency

 Upon arrival in Thailand, money exchange centers are available after clearing the customs checkpoint.
-The money exchanges are generally located immediately outside of baggage claim/customs at the international airports.
-There are ATM machines for direct withdrawals and cash advances.
+The money exchanges are generally located immediately outside of baggage claim/customs at international airports.
+There are ATMs for direct withdrawals and cash advances.
 Credit cards are widely used in major tourist locations, but small bills should be carried for incidentals and taxis.
-In recent years, digital payment options have increased in popularity and 94 percent of consumers in Thailand reported using digital payments across multiple forms, including QR codes and wallet payments.
-Digital payments more more common than card payments in Thailand.
+In recent years, digital payment options have increased in popularity.
+Consumers report using multiple digital payment platforms, including QR codes and mobile wallet payments.

 Telecommunications/Electronics

-Areas outside Bangkok are served by the National Telecom Agency and a private company, TT&T Public Co., Ltd. The fixed-line network has a total capacity of over 8 million lines.
+Areas outside of Bangkok are served by the National Telecom Agency and a private company, TT&T Public Co., Ltd, with a total fixed-line capacity of over 8 million lines.

 Transportation